smartcontractkit/external-adapters-js/README.md

 1. All of the external-adapters have a service that is created when the repo's docker-compose file is generated.

-This can be done by running the following command in the root of the repository:
+This can be done by running the following command in the root of the repository (after `yarn && yarn setup`):

 ```sh
 yarn generate:docker-compose